KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-RBB-Weather by nkl-kst](https://github.com/nkl-kst/MMM-RBB-Weather)

-1. `.travis.yml`: Change file extention from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-2. Typo - Found 'Magic Mirror' in file `IconMapper.js`: Replace it with `MagicMirror²`.
+1. Typo - Found 'Magic Mirror' in file `IconMapper.js`: Replace it with `MagicMirror²`.
-3. Typo - Found 'Magic Mirror' in file `Logger.js`: Replace it with `MagicMirror²`.
+2. Typo - Found 'Magic Mirror' in file `Logger.js`: Replace it with `MagicMirror²`.
-4. Typo - Found 'Magic Mirror' in file `MMM-RBB-Weather.css`: Replace it with `MagicMirror²`.
+3. Typo - Found 'Magic Mirror' in file `MMM-RBB-Weather.css`: Replace it with `MagicMirror²`.
-5. Typo - Found 'Magic Mirror' in file `MMM-RBB-Weather.js`: Replace it with `MagicMirror²`.
+4. Typo - Found 'Magic Mirror' in file `MMM-RBB-Weather.js`: Replace it with `MagicMirror²`.
-6. Typo - Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
+5. Typo - Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
-7. Recommendation - Found 'require('https')' in file `node_helper.js`: Replace it with built-in fetch.
+6. Recommendation - Found 'require('https')' in file `node_helper.js`: Replace it with built-in fetch.
-8. Typo - Found 'Magic Mirror' in file `MagicMirrorTestEnv.js`: Replace it with `MagicMirror²`.
+7. Typo - Found 'Magic Mirror' in file `MagicMirrorTestEnv.js`: Replace it with `MagicMirror²`.
-9. Typo - Found 'Magic Mirror' in file `ModuleTest.js`: Replace it with `MagicMirror²`.
+8. Typo - Found 'Magic Mirror' in file `ModuleTest.js`: Replace it with `MagicMirror²`.
-10. Typo - Found 'Magic Mirror' in file `TestConfig.js`: Replace it with `MagicMirror²`.
+9. Typo - Found 'Magic Mirror' in file `TestConfig.js`: Replace it with `MagicMirror²`.
-11. Recommendation - Found 'require('https')' in file `EndpointTest.js`: Replace it with built-in fetch.
+10. Recommendation - Found 'require('https')' in file `EndpointTest.js`: Replace it with built-in fetch.

 ## [MMM-RKI-Covid19 by fhinder](https://github.com/fhinder/MMM-RKI-Covid19)